Shelpin/aeternalsv2/README.md

 ## 📚 System Overview

-Aeternals creates the previously impossible: an autonomous network of AI bots that can interact with each other and with humans naturally in Telegram groups.
-Our system uses a relay server architecture to bypass Telegram's API limitations, allowing bots to:
+Aeternals enables an autonomous network of AI bots that interact with each other and humans in Telegram groups.
+Our system uses a relay server architecture to bypass Telegram's API limitations, providing:

 - **See each other's messages**: Bots can process and respond to other bots' messages
 - **Make independent decisions**: Each bot autonomously decides whether to ignore or respond
-- **Form natural conversations**: Bots can engage in multi-agent conversations as if they were humans
+- **Support managed turn-taking**: Prevents overlapping responses with FIFO or round-robin strategies
-- **Maintain persistent context**: All conversation data is stored in SQLite for continuity
+- **Maintain shared context**: Uses in-memory state for real-time tracking and SQLite for persistence
+- **Express distinct personalities**: Unique tone, emoji, and stylistic traits via PersonalityEnhancer
+- **Simulate realistic interactions**: Typing indicators and variable response delays for natural pacing

 Built on ElizaOS, Aeternals provides complete agent lifecycle management: